Project: Encore Musician experience

 Copy guide poster I put up in the office

-All those pieces then played into figuring out what the new responsive experience looked like, using all the insight from our team and users whilst injecting all these quick wins from the new brand and design system.
+All these pieces came together to shape the new responsive experience, guided by insight from the team and users, and enhanced by quick wins from the updated brand and design system.

 Speedy, collaborative iteration